-Australian values from EES stock model estimates (EES 2008), BAU case.
-NZ values from author estimates.
+EES stock model estimates, BAU case

-Figure 6 shows the ABARE projections for residential electricity from 2004 to 2020.
+Figure 5 below shows the ABARE projections for residential electricity from 2004 to 2020.
 It can be seen that residential electricity consumption is projected to steadily increase, from about 220 PJ in 2005 to 290 PJ in 2020.
 The stock model estimates for the BAU case for refrigerator and freezer electricity consumption are also shown.
 Even though refrigerator and freezer electricity use is projected to fall slightly, it is still projected to be the largest single end user of electricity after water heating.
 Therefore it is still worthwhile to consider further possibilities for reducing this energy use, and how this could be achieved.